 (Being Securities Purchased with Cash)

-As Trading security is purchased with cash, so the cash account will be reduced, and the Investment in trading securities accounts will increase.
-As a cash account carries a debit balance, so crediting it will reduce the account’s balance.
+As Trading security is purchased with cash, the cash account will be reduced, and the Investment in trading securities accounts will increase.
+As a cash account carries a debit balance, crediting it will reduce the account’s balance.
 Similarly, investment in trading securities carries a debit balance, so debiting it further increases the account balance.